MicrosoftDocs/cognitive-toolkit-docs/articles/Using-CNTK-with-Keras.md

 > For Linux: The binaries are found [here](./Setup-Linux-Python.md).
 Additionally please follow the pre-requisites section from this page before installing the wheel.

-5. Update Keras to use CNTK as backend
+Step 5.
+Update Keras to use CNTK as backend

 You have two ways to set keras backend:

 > 5.1.
 By keras.json file.

->   Please modify the "keras.json" file under %Your User Folder%/.keras, (If you don't have a keras.json, that means you have not run keras on this machine). **Only set the "backend" field to "cntk"**
+Please modify the "keras.json" file under %Your User Folder%/.keras, (If you don't have a keras.json, that means you have not run keras on this machine). **Only set the "backend" field to "cntk"**

 ```
    {